quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-3.md

 !!!
 NOTE
     Here, we should run `l0 service logs consul-svc` again and confirm that the Consul cluster has discovered these two services.

-We can use `l0 loadbalancer get guestbook-lb` to obtain the guestbook application's URL, and then hit it with a web browser.
+We can use `l0 loadbalancer get guestbook-lb` to obtain the guestbook application's URL, and then navigate to it with a web browser.
 Our guestbook app should be up and running - this time, it's been deployed without needing to know the address of the Redis backend!

 Of course, this is a simple example; in both this deployment and [Deployment 2](#2a-deploy-with-layer0-cli), we needed to use `l0 loadbalancer get` to obtain the URL of a load balancer.